antocuni/capnpy/docs/source/usage.rst

     >>> p.position.y
     4

-If you prefer to use keyword arguments, you can take advantage of the ``Position`` ``staticmethod``, which helps to construct the desired tuple in the right order:
+``capnpy`` also generates a **group constructor**, which is a ``staticmethod`` named as the capitalized group name.
+It is useful because you can use keyword arguments and get the desired tuple in the right order:

     >>> Point.Position(y=6, x=5)
     (5, 6)